All About Industrial Machinery Mechanics

 - Loom Overhauler

 Is There Going to be Demand for Industrial Machinery Mechanics?

 In the United States, there were 346,900 jobs for Industrial Machinery Mechanic in 2016.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Industrial Machinery Mechanic by 2026.
-The BLS estimates 33,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 33,000 job openings in this field each year.

 The states with the most job growth for Industrial Machinery Mechanic are Nevada, Colorado, and Wyoming.
 Watch out if you plan on working in District of Columbia, Maine, or Alaska.
 These states have the worst job growth for this type of profession.